 A Clostridium Perfringens Multiple Sclerosis Ms Link

 A clostridium perfringens – multiple sclerosis (ms) link? by bill marler on january 29, 2014. epsilon toxin is produced by certain strains of clostridium perfringens, a spore forming bacterium that is one of the most common causes of foodborne illness in the united states.
 Clostridium perfringens is a microscopic bacterium that can have major effects on humans. it exists in different forms called strains. depending on the strain, the bacterium can live peacefully in our gut, produce a nasty case of foodborne illness, cause gas gangrene, or perhaps cause multiple sclerosis.
-We have isolated clostridium perfringens type b, an epsilon toxin secreting bacillus, from a young woman at clinical presentation of multiple sclerosis (ms) with actively enhancing lesions on brain mri. this finding represents the first time that c. perfringens type b has been detected in a human. epsilon toxin’s tropism for the blood brain barrier (bbb) and binding to oligodendrocytes.
-Exposure to epsilon toxin (etx), which is mainly found in livestock, could be linked to the development of multiple sclerosis (ms), new research suggests the study, “ evidence of clostridium.
-In a story both familiar and new, researchers have nominated a fresh candidate to the slate of proposed microbial triggers of multiple sclerosis (ms): clostridium perfringens type b. the bacteria species and its toxins are better known as the bane of veterinarians worldwide for causing acute fatal illnesses with neurological symptoms in livestock, usually sheep.
+Jan.
+29, 2014 a poison created by bacteria in food may be a trigger for the autoimmune disease multiple sclerosis, according to a new study. a toxin produced by the bacterium clostridium.
+The study, “ evidence of clostridium perfringens epsilon toxin associated with multiple sclerosis,” appeared in the multiple sclerosis journal. etx is one of 12 protein toxins produced by the.
+Clostridium perfringens cdc nobody knows exactly what causes multiple sclerosis , an autoimmune disease that affects the brain and spinal cord, though a combination of environmental and genetic.